Researching WW1 diggers and nurses

 from Sunshine Coast region of Queensland

-2014 will be the centenary year of Australia’s first deployment of soldiers to Europe to fight in the First World War.
+2014 was the centenary year of Australia's first deployment of soldiers to Europe to fight in the First World War.

 The aim of this website is to create a database which records each soldier's WW1 military history and a brief personal history.
 This database will be a valuable source of reference for historians, researchers, descendants and school students, and will be a significant contribution to the social and historical military records of Australia, and particularly the Sunshine Coast region.